Must Have Toddler Toys for Independent Play

 Toddler Toys – Indoor Scooters

 We are lucky to live in a house with a lot of space and minimal furniture.
 This means my kids can scoot and ride around our living room to their heart’s desire (which they frequently do).
-Here are their favorite ways to move around.
+What I love about these scooters is that they teach them how to balance, control their speed, and navigate tight corners.
+They love playing chase on their scooters.

 Toddler Toys – Cars and Trucks